jestor/cdd/README.md

 ## Installation

-Drop `cdd.sh` somewhere onto your filesystem and add the following alias to your ~/.bash_profile: `alias cdd="path/to/cdd.sh"`
+Drop `cdd.sh` somewhere onto your filesystem and add the following alias to your ~/.bash_profile: `alias cdd=". path/to/cdd.sh"`

 ## Usage